arduino/docs-content/content/learn/02.microcontrollers/04.debugging/debugging.md

 }
 ```

 **General Purpose Input/Output (GPIO) pins** can help debug purposes when the UART is in use or adding trace code is not particularly helpful.
-For example, we can turn on or off the built-in LED of an Arduino® board by inserting a `digitalWrite(13, HIGH)` instruction before or after questionable areas in our programs as shown in the example code below.
+For example, we can turn on or off the built-in LED of an Arduino® board by inserting a `digitalWrite(LED_BUILTIN, HIGH)` instruction before or after questionable areas in our programs as shown in the example code below.
 If the built-in LED turns on, then we know that a particular line of code executed:

 ```arduino
 // Print a message if the execution gets here